Ernst Roets: Career

 Roets was arrested in 2010 after he attempted to install a billboard with the words “Welcome to Pretoria” next to the N1 highway.
-This action was in protest against the Tshwane Metropolitan Municipality’s use of the word “Tshwane” to refer to the capital during the 2010 Fifa Soccer World Cup.
+This action was in protest against the Tshwane Metropolitan Municipality’s use of the word “Tshwane” to refer to the capital during the 2010 Fifa Football World Cup.

 In 2011 Roets was appointed as Deputy CEO of AfriForum.
 He testified on behalf of AfriForum in 2011 in the case of AfriForum vs. Malema.
 On behalf of AfriForum he submitted a charge of hate speech against Julius Malema after Malema sang the song “Dubul' ibhunu” (Shoot the Boer) at various political gatherings.
 The court found Malema guilty of hate speech.
+The South African Human Rights Commission (HRC) is currently appealing the decision to the Gauteng High Court, arguing in favor of Malema's right to chant "Kill the Boer".

 In May 2018, following criticism of Afriforum by a North-West University professor, Elmien du Plessis, Roets posted a YouTube video where he used an analogy to describe his anger at the denial of the extent of farm murders, by academics like du Plessis, by quoting Victor Klemperer, a Jew who survived the Holocaust, who after the Holocaust wrote that "If one day the situation were reversed and the fate of the vanquished lay in my hands, then I would let all the ordinary folk go and even some of the leaders, who might perhaps after all have had honourable intentions and not known what they were doing.
 But I would have all the intellectuals strung up, and the professors three feet higher than the rest; they would be left hanging from the lampposts for as long as was compatible with hygiene", referring to his anger at academics and others who in Klemperer's words "had given intellectual support to Nazism".
 Following the video posting, du Plessis and her family received threats of violence.
 A petition condemning the threats against academics was subsequently circulated.

-In May 2018, Roets appeared on the American TV news channel Fox News, hosted by Tucker Carlson, to discuss farm murders in South Africa as well as the South African government’s plans to amend the country’s Constitution to allow for expropriation of land without compensation.

-Roets has also been interviewed by other platforms such as CNN, Al Jazeera, BBC, ABC News and Russia Today, regarding various issues in South Africa.
-In 2020, Roets appeared before the United Nations Forum on Minority Issues to make a presentation about hate speech against minorities in South Africa.

-In April 2022, Roets was a speaker at the Conservative Political Action Conference in Hungary where he addressed: "South Africa's 46% unemployment, only 5% of citizens paying income tax, 500 000 people murdered since 1994 and the 125 laws discriminating against white people passed by the ANC government".
+In February 2025, Roets resigned from the Solidarity Movement, stating that he wished to “live out his calling.”

 Personal life

-He is the son of Sarel Arnoldus and Irma Mariette (Née Ernst) of Orania.
+He is the son of Sarel Arnoldus and Irma Mariette (née Ernst) of Orania.
 Roets married Lelanie (née De Kock) on 5 December 2009 and has four children.
 He is also part of a heavy metal band called "Soms Wen Die Wolf".